vamsikrishna0/Miwok-Translator/README.md

 Miwok App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of words for the user to learn the Miwok language vocabulary.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Developed as part of a Udacity course on Android Development for Beginners Nanodegree.

 Pre-requisites
 --------------